jonasgwt/ChargeEV/README.md

 * We solved this by using google firebase and learning the API to understamd how to use it to manage our app data
 2. We initially had a basic page meant for user support.
 However after milestone 1 and during external UAT, we received feedback that it was not interactive and provided little assistance to our users.
 * Thus we decided to create a chat bot.
 We decided to use telegram as there is good support for python using the API.
 We had difficulty finding a server to host our chat bot that was reliable.
 We tried using google cloud, however it had issues starting up after not using the bot for a few hours.
 Thus we used heroku which works well and suits out needs
+3. We are facing the challenge of badnwith limitation with firebase for loading images.
+* We have calculated the rough cost of firebase with approximately 5000 users a day at 1 hour.
+Approximate cost will be $50-$100

 <p align="right">(<a href="#top">back to top</a>)</p>